karin-jpg/senior-challenge/README.md

     }

 - About the query
-    - the logic behind it: To get the user and their most expensive purchase, <br>
+    - The logic behind it: To get the user and their most expensive purchase, <br>
-      we need to select he user name, his higher purchase using the MAX function <br>
+      we need to select the user name, and his higher purchase using the MAX function <br>
-      from the table user joining the orders table to get the total amount information. <br>
+      from the table user joins the orders table to get the total amount of information. <br>
-      Then we group by user.id so we get only one row per user and order ir on desc order. <br>
+      Then we group by user.id so we get only one row per user and order it on desc order. <br>
-      I added a currency on select to as I believe on a production enviroment it would be a important information <br>
+      I added a currency on select to as I believe in a production environment it would be important information <br>
     - On eloquent:
         - User::select('users.name', DB::raw('MAX(orders.total_amount) as mostExpensivePurchase, "usd" as currency'),) <br>
         ->join('orders', 'users.id', '=', 'orders.user_id')<br>